Want to add the world-renowned Great Barrier Reef to the list of places you’ve dived? Choose the best in Cairns diving day trips with Divers Den!

 Our vessel, ReefQuest, is purpose built for diving, with a spacious dive deck, and only state of the art diving equipment.
 While on board, enjoy large sun decks and air conditioned indoor spaces.
 Fuel up between dives with delicious food and beverage options including a tropical buffet lunch.

 Includes all equipment and tuition.
-Prices valid from 1st April 2019 to 31st March 2020.
+Prices valid from 1 April 2020 to 31 March 2021.
 Taxes/Levies are per person, per day (subject to change without notice).
-Fee includes: EMC $6.50.
-Fuel, Port, and Administration Charges $13.50.
+Fee includes: Environmental Management Charge (EMC) $7.
+Fuel, Port, and Administration Charges $13.00.

 8am: Check in at Finger C, Cairns Marlin Marina